 After the cashier approves your ID, authorizes your check, and you pay the check cashing fee, you have two options for receiving your funds: take the cash immediately or load some or all of it onto a Walmart MoneyCard.

 The Walmart MoneyCard is a prepaid Visa debit card that you can use anywhere Visa debit cards are accepted.
 You might prefer the MoneyCard because it can be safer than carrying around large amounts of cash.
-Unlike a regular debit card, you can only spend what you’ve loaded onto the card, so there’s no chance of incurring an overdraft fee.
+Unlike a regular debit card, you can only spend what you’ve loaded onto the card unless you’ve opted into its overdraft protection, so there’s no chance of incurring an overdraft fee.
 Additionally, when you cash a check at Walmart and load it into a MoneyCard, the typical reload fee is waived.

 Our article lists Walmart’s typical MoneyCenter hours.
 We also have information about Walmart Neighborhood Market’s policy for check cashing.